IbrahimSobh/Transformers/README.md

 ---

 ## 2) Transformers for Computer Vision
-Transfomer based architectures were used not only for NLP but also for computer vision tasks.
+Transformer based architectures were used not only for NLP but also for computer vision tasks.
 One important example is Vision Transformer [ViT](https://arxiv.org/pdf/2010.11929.pdf) that represents a direct application of Transformers to image classification, without any image-specific inductive biases.
 As mentioned in the paper:
 > "_We show that reliance on CNNs is not necessary and a pure transformer applied directly to sequences of image patches can perform very well on image classification tasks_"

 > "_Vision Transformer (ViT) attains excellent results compared to state-of-the-art convolutional networks_"